Electric vs Hydraulic Steering: Which Do You Need?

 What Is Electric Power Steering?

-Electric power steering has been around since 1876 and doesn't rely on a hydraulic fluid pump but instead uses an electric motor.
+Electric power steering (EPS) has been around since 1876 and doesn't rely on a hydraulic fluid pump but instead uses an electric motor.
 The sensors work with the electronic control unit, which changes the steering settings based on factors like the vehicle's speed.

 Electric power steering is an easier option to maintain because no power steering fluid is required.
 It offers a simpler design and can be integrated with ADAS systems, providing support for functions like lane-keeping assistance when driving conditions or if there's a bad wheel alignment.